 You can make your gift online via a credit card (a single gift or up to 12 monthly installments), via payroll pledge with deductions starting in January 2021, or via a check mailed to Culture Works.
 To donate via check, print off a pledge form and mail it with your check to Culture Works; PO Box 706; Dayton, OH 45409.

 Did You Know?

 - Funds from each year’s Campaign for the Arts are granted as general operating support to our outstanding arts organizations.
-Unlike project support, this funding supports the day-to-day costs of operating as a business and is critical to allowing these organizations to continue providing the wonderful arts experiences we all enjoy.
-Over half of the funds raised each year come from workplace campaigns just like the one running at Wright State University right now!
-Last year’s grant recipients of this funding are the Bach Society of Dayton, the Contemporary Dayton, The Dayton Art Institute, Dayton Contemporary Dance Company, the Dayton Performing Arts Alliance, Discover Classical WDPR/WDPG, The Human Race Theatre Company, K12 Gallery & TEJAS, Kettering Children’s Choir, Muse Machine, and the Springfield Symphony Orchestra.
+Unlike project support, this funding supports the day-to-day costs of operating as a business and is critical to allowing these organizations to continue providing the arts experiences we all enjoy.
+This support is especially critical right now since these organizations cannot fundraise on their own during public events and galas.
+Last year’s grant recipients of Campaign for the Arts funding are the Bach Society of Dayton, the Contemporary Dayton, The Dayton Art Institute, Dayton Contemporary Dance Company, the Dayton Performing Arts Alliance, Discover Classical WDPR/WDPG, The Human Race Theatre Company, K12 Gallery & TEJAS, Muse Machine, and the Springfield Symphony Orchestra.

 - Culture Works serves as the primary connecting point between the arts, business, and government.
 We organize annual meetings between area arts leaders and state elected officials to discuss the critical role the arts play in economic development, education, and healthcare and to advocate for continued government support of arts and culture.